 Q: What is the LCM of two prime numbers?

 A: The lowest common multiple of two prime numbers is simply their product.
 This is because prime numbers have no common factors other than 1.
-For example, the LCM of 5 and 7 is (5 \times 7 = 35).
+Take this: the LCM of 5 and 7 is (5 \times 7 = 35).

 Conclusion

 Now that you have a comprehensive understanding of how to find the lowest common multiple using prime factorization, take the next step by practicing with different sets of numbers and exploring real-world applications.
+Try solving different problems and share your solutions in the comments below.
 Share your findings, discuss challenges, and deepen your understanding by engaging with fellow learners.
-Try solving different problems and share your solutions in the comments below.
 Let’s continue to explore the fascinating world of mathematics together!